heterophyllus/GlassPlotter/README.md

 ![MDI](data/screenshot/Screenshot_MDI.png)

 ## Overview
-GlassPlotter is easy-to-use glass map viewer.
-It hopes to be useful for diverse optical engineers.

-## Features
-- Support great variety of glassmaps and plots
-- Support large number of optical glasses from multiple manufacturers
-- Standalone application
+GlassPlotter is a desktop application for utilizing commercial optical glass catalogs.
+It features to provide a great variety of glass maps, characteristics plots and other analyses with good-looking graphics.
+Most of optical glass suppliers are supported.

 ## Getting Started